Czech Republic, CET - Prague

 Students are housed in apartments close to the city center with Czech flat-mates to help get accustomed to the local culture.
 Lunches and some program meals are included, but students are responsible for their own breakfast and dinner.
 Students can eat at Prague’s many cafeterias and restaurants or cook for themselves in their kitchens.
 Kosher and vegetarian options are available in Prague, but not widely outside the city.

 Participating students receive four Clark units per semester, provided all coursework is completed, all required exams are taken, and final papers are submitted.
 All courses receive letter grades, which show on the Clark transcript and are factored into the overall GPA.
-Students will enroll in a total of five courses to be taken at the CET center in the center of Prague.
-There are two required courses: History of the Jews in East-Central Europe, and an Intensive Czech Language course.
-Students can select the other three elective courses for which they are qualified, however, some courses may not be offered during certain terms.
+Students should be sure their courses total 15-18 credits.
+Each concentration has required courses.
+Students in all three concentrations are required to study the Czech language.
+Then students select three elective courses for which they are qualified.
 Please check with the Study Abroad Office to ensure transferability of credit.

 All applicants must fulfill Clark University's eligibility requirements.
 Students must also be prepared to fulfill the CET Prague Jewish Studies program requirements.
 Applications may be rejected for any number of reasons by the overseas program.